GLCRealm/BigInteger-Library/README.md

 # Big Integer Calculator in C

-This project implements a Big Integer Calculator using linked lists in C. It supports basic operations such as addition, subtraction, multiplication, division (not fully implemented), power, square, cube, square root, and factorial on large integers that cannot be represented by traditional integer types.
+This project implements a Big Integer Calculator using linked lists in C. It supports basic operations such as addition, subtraction, multiplication, division, power, square, cube, square root, and factorial on large integers that cannot be represented by traditional integer types.

 ## Features

 - **Addition of Big Integers**
 - **Subtraction of Big Integers**
 - **Multiplication of Big Integers**
-- **Division of Big Integers** (Not fully implemented)
+- **Division of Big Integers**
 - **Exponentiation (Power) of Big Integers**
 - **Square of Big Integers**
 - **Cube of Big Integers**